-In compliance with University policy, students with disabilities who require academic and/or auxiliary accommodations for this course must contact the Student Accessibility Resource Center located in Downing Student Union, 1074.
-The phone number is 270.745.5004 [270.745.3030 V/TTY] and the center may be reached via email at sarc@wku.edu.
+In compliance with University policy, students with disabilities who require academic and/or auxiliary accommodations for this course must contact the Student Accessibility Resource Center located in Downing Student Union, Room 1074.
+The SARC can be reached by phone number at 270-745-5004 [270-745-3030 TTY] or via email at sarc.connect@wku.edu.
 Please do not request accommodations directly from the professor or instructor without a faculty notification letter (FNL) from The Student Accessibility Resource Center.

-Statement of Diversity:
+Statement of Diversity

 We believe that diversity issues are of major importance for students and for academic success.
 We fundamentally believe in and support the value of heterogeneous groups and the richness of benefits when students are involved with diverse populations, settings, and opinions.
 This course is designed on the basic assumption that learning is something in which we all actively engage by choice and personal commitment.
 The format of this class will be a community of scholars, each with their rights and responsibilities of membership.
-We will not tolerate immoral, illegal, or unethical behavior or communication from one another, and we will respect one another's rights to differing opinions.
+We will not tolerate immoral, illegal, or unethical behavior or communication from one another, and we will respect one another's rights to differing opinions